 It’s simple and straightforward to use.
-We’ve included a section below to answer some questions you may have.
+However, we’ve included a section below to answer some questions you may have.

-And it’s just one of our electrical calculators for RVs and campervan conversions too.
+And it’s just one of our electrical calculators for RVs and campervan conversions.

-Calculating the inverter size, and understanding the implications, may help you assess the appliances you actually need in your RV, look for DC alternatives or more efficient devices.
+Calculating the inverter size, and understanding the implications, may help you assess the appliances you need in your RV and look for DC alternatives or more efficient devices.

-Get this right for your camper lifestyle and you can complete your DIY campervan conversion with confidence.
+Get this right for your camper lifestyle, and you can confidently complete your DIY campervan conversion.

 - How do I use this inverter calculator?

 - Can I avoid having an inverter altogether?

 - How do I know all the electrical devices I’ll use?